Tetsu Nakamura: Japanese government

 The Japanese Prime Minister, Shinzō Abe, expressed "shock" over the assassination of Nakamura.
 He said: "[Nakamura] risked his life in a dangerous environment to do various work, and the people of Afghanistan were very grateful to him."
 Japanese Empress Masako, in a statement released by the Imperial Household Agency, mourned for the death of Nakamura.

 Peshawar-kai

 Masaru Murakami, Chairman of Nakamura's aid group Peshawar-kai, said he would continue all the work Nakamura had undertaken.
 "Nakamura told me how unreasonable it was that we don't offer help to poor people living in mountainous areas who die of treatable diseases," he added.
 Murakami succeeded Nakamura as the representative of Peshawar-kai in Afghanistan and decided to go to Afghanistan to resume the aid group's projects in the country.

 UNAMA

 The United Nations Assistance Mission in Afghanistan (UNAMA) tweeted: "UN in Afghanistan condemns and expresses its revulsion at the killing today of respected Japanese aid worker Dr. Tetsu Nakamura in Jalalabad.
 A senseless act of violence against a man who dedicated much of his life to helping the most vulnerable Afghans."

+Memorials

+There was a mural dedicated to Nakamura in Kabul that was erased in 2021, at the direction of the new Taliban government.

+On October 2022 a plaza commemorating Nakamura opened in Jalalabad, Nangarhar province.